johnpapa/angular-styleguide/README.md

   - Use a [decorator](https://docs.angularjs.org/api/auto/service/$provide#decorator), at config time using the [`$provide`](https://docs.angularjs.org/api/auto/service/$provide) service, on the [`$exceptionHandler`](https://docs.angularjs.org/api/ng/service/$exceptionHandler) service to perform custom actions when exceptions occur.

-    *Why?*: Provides a consistent way to handle uncaught AngularJS exceptions for development-time or run-time.
+    *Why?*: Provides a consistent way to handle uncaught Angular exceptions for development-time or run-time.

     Note: Another option is to override the service instead of using a decorator.
 This is a fine option, but if you want to keep the default behavior and extend it a decorator is recommended.